 - Students are to use the disciplinary process outlined in the University Policy section of The Word.
-Students may contact the Coordinator for Community Standards in the Student Life Office at ext.
-8-2142 for more information.
+Students may contact the Office of Community Standards and Integrity at 8-2140 for more information.

 - Union members may file a grievance through their union stewards.

 - Faculty members may meet to seek redress from their department head, and/or the dean of their school, or if appropriate, file a grievance with the Faculty Review Committee.

 EH&S's director or designee has the authority to immediately suspend or restrict any operation that